Ivan1248/Brushed-DC-motor-calculator/README.md

 This Python console application (main.py) is designed for calculating the primary characteristics of brushed DC motors.
-The generated report in the PDF file provides instructions on how to navigate through datasheets and extract parameters essential for modeling the motor.
+The generated report in "Analysis of datasheets of brushed DC motors.pdf" provides instructions on how to navigate through datasheets and extract parameters essential for modeling the motor.

 Features: